Note

 Microsoft Security Copilot: This option is a standalone Copilot and is available in the Microsoft Security Copilot portal.
 You can use this portal to get insights from Security Copilot for all your enabled services, like Intune, Microsoft Defender, Microsoft Entra ID, Microsoft Purview, and more.

 This experience has a Security Operations Center (SOC) focus and can be used by IT admins.
-For more information, see Access your Microsoft Intune data in Security Copilot.
+For more information, see Security Copilot in Microsoft Intune.

 This article focuses on Copilot in Intune and describes the Intune features that you can use with Copilot.